hg-mirrors/pypy_stmgc/c7/README.txt

 have around several copies of the objects at potentially different versions.

+(The rest of this section defines the "leader".
+It's a complicated way to make sure we always have an object to copy back in case this transaction is aborted.
+At first, what will be implemented in core.c will simply be waiting if necessary until two threads reach the latest version; then each thread can use the other's original object.)

 At most one thread is called the "leader" (this is new terminology as far as I know).
+The leader is:

+- a thread that runs a transaction right now (as opposed to being in some blocking syscall between two transactions, for example);

+- not alone: there are other threads running a transaction concurrently (when only one thread is running, there is no leader);

-The leader is the thread running a transaction whose start time is higher than the start time of any other running transaction.
-If there are several threads with the same highest start time, we have no leader.
+- finally, the start time of this thread's transaction is strictly higher than the start time of any other running transaction.
+(If there are several threads with the same highest start time, we have no leader.)

 Leadership is a temporary condition: it is acquired (typically) by the thread whose transaction commits and whose next transaction starts; but it is lost again as soon as any other thread updates its transaction's start time to match.

 The point of the notion of leadership is that when the leader wants to modify an object, it must first make sure that the original version is